Anya-org/OPSource/anya-core/docs/TOKENOMICS_SYSTEM.md

 2. **Issuance & Token**
    - The Bitcoin issuance contract mints tokens according to the schedule
-   - It directs new tokens to the DAO treasury or other designated recipients
+   - It directs new tokens to the DEX, team members, and DAO as per allocation rules

 3. **DEX & Token**
-   - The DEX adapter manages trading between STX and AGT
+   - The DEX receives 30% of all newly minted tokens for liquidity
    - It implements the `dex-integration-trait` interface

 4. **DAO & DEX Integration**